C00271692/DataScience/DataScienceSem2/CNNSignLang.md

 12. Using Nvidia acceleration, with batch size of 256 across 10 epochs, the model trained in 39 minutes and 32 seconds achieving accuracy: 0.8633 - loss: 0.4276 - val_accuracy: 0.7807 - val_loss: 1.0584 - learning_rate: 0.0010 on the last epoch (for Relu)

-13. This was achieved using hte RELU activation function
+13. This was achieved using the RELU activation function

 14. For learning purposes now i will try training our CNN with a sigmoid activation function and compare results such as processed time and accuracy